 Add about 1/4 cup of the lentil/celeriac liquid.
 After another 5 minutes, add another 1/4 cup or as much as is needed so the mixture is neither dry nor runny.
 Stir in the parsley and the balsamic vinegar.
 Taste to check for seasonings, and adjust the salt, pepper and/or vinegar if necessary.

 To assemble, spread the lentil and mushroom mixture in the bottom of the prepared casserole dish.
 Dollop the celeriac/potato mash all over the top, then use a spatula to spread.
 If you like, you can make a pattern in the top with the tines of a fork.
-Add small curls of butter around the top of the casserole (or use a drizzle of olive oil for a vegan version).
+Lightly brush a drizzle of olive oil around the top of the casserole.
 I like to grind some more pepper over the top as well.

 Bake at 350 ℉ for 30 to 40 minutes, or until heated through and the mash is starting to brown and go crispy at the edges.